FFmpeg Subtitles

 Re-encoding subtitles

-Text-based subtitles from an existing media file can be decoded and re-encoded to a different format:
+Text-based subtitles from a media file can be decoded and re-encoded to a different format:

 input.ffmpeg("input.mkv")